-Corzan® pipe and fittings are available in Schedule 40 and 80 iron pipe size (IPS) dimensions from ¼-in. through 24-in.
+Corzan® CPVC pipe and fittings are available in Schedule 40 and 80 iron pipe size (IPS) dimensions from 1/4-inch. through 24-inch.
 Dimensions and weights for Schedule 40 and Schedule 80 piping variations are shown below:

 Definitions and Derivations

 Piping design engineers can use the data above to estimate loads, stresses, torques, and other mechanical data.
 Following variables and equations can be used to define these values.

 t: Minimum wall thickness of the pipe in inches as specified by ASTM F441 - Standard Specification for Chlorinated Polyvinyl Chloride (CPVC) Plastic Pipe, Schedules 40 and 80.

 Aw: Cross-sectional area of the pipe wall in square inches.